BanAaron/leetcode-top-interview-questions/README.md

 You are given an array `prices` where `prices[i]` is the price of a given stock on the `ith` day.

-You want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock.
+You want to maximise your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock.

 Return the maximum profit you can achieve from this transaction.
 If you cannot achieve any profit, return `0`.